Patrik-07/OpenglGameEngine/README.md

 # OpenglGameEngine

 This is my thesis project.
-Here, you can see an example iamge of the working engine:
+Here, you can see an example image of the working engine:

 ![Engine](doc/cover.PNG)